HomeBlogUnusual Options Activity Scanner: What Actually Matters Beyond Volume

 And aggressive-looking call volume can still be part of a spread or a roll.

-A good scanner should separate “worth inspecting” from “strong directional conviction.”
+A careful scanner should separate "review candidate" from "strong directional conviction."
 The first is possible from chain context alone.
 The second usually requires trade tape confirmation, quote behavior, and sometimes even external event context.

 The CuteMarkets Unusual Options Activity Scanner is built for the first job: ranking contracts that deserve inspection.